MarlonKr/Text2Soundscape/README.md

 # Text2Soundscape
 # Composer and Sound Designer Assistant

-This repository contains an implementation of a Composer and Sound Designer Assistant, powered by OpenAI's ChatGPT.
-The tool helps users create or edit music and soundscapes based on their given prompts.
-It interacts with OpenAI's GPT-3.5-turbo model to provide meaningful, detailed, and creative suggestions according to user's requirements for melodies or sound designs.
+This repository houses an ongoing project - a Composer and Sound Designer Assistant, empowered by OpenAI's ChatGPT.
+This interactive tool is engineered to aid users in the creation or alteration of music and soundscapes, taking cues from user-provided prompts.
+The core of this application lies in its interaction with OpenAI's GPT model, which interprets user requirements and generates appropriate parameter values.
+These parameters are then utilized to control a Max MSP synth patch, crafting unique melodies or sound designs

 ## Table of Contents